mdn/content/files/en-us/web/api/rtcrtpreceiver/getparameters/index.md

     - `channels` {{optional_inline}}

-      - : An positive integer indicating the number of channels supported by the codec.
+      - : A positive integer indicating the number of channels supported by the codec.
         For example, for audio codecs a value of 1 specifies monaural sound, while 2 indicates stereo.

     - `clockRate`